Two new cases of COVID-19 in PEI

 Chief Public Health Officer, Dr. Heather Morrison, has announced two new cases of COVID-19 in Prince Edward Island.

-Prince Edward Island currently has eight active cases of COVID-19 and has had 216 positive cases since the onset of the pandemic.
-Information about the province’s COVID-19 cases is available online.
+Prince Edward Island currently has no further cases COVID-19 and has had 208 positive cases since the onset of the pandemic.

 Everyone is encouraged to follow routine prevention measures:

 • Wash hands frequently with soap and water

 • Cough and sneeze into your elbow or a tissue

 • Stay home if you are not feeling well

 • Limit touching your eyes, nose and mouth

 • Physical distance - stay two meters (6 feet) apart